Sparky1313/ROS_Research/README.md

 # Background

 This is a repository that I used to learn about ROS and to explore different topics in ROS.
-Not all of the exploration produced tangible results, but some did.
+I only included the files that ended up working.

 # Setting Up ROS From the Beginning
 This section will teach you how to setup ROS to be able to use this repository.